 Some video streaming platforms include robust built-in tools for video monetization.
 Others include partial functionality.
 When looking at various platforms, keep an eye on pricing, as well.
 Many video monetization platforms only offer tools at very high pricing levels.

-And be aware that some online video platforms don’t include any built-in tools for video monetization.
+And be aware that not every online video publishing platform includes built-in tools for video monetization.
 For example, neither IBM Cloud Video nor Wowza include any sort of built-in monetization tools.

 Now, let’s dive into our comparison of video monetization platforms.